Iqoqo/platform-demos/compare-ML-methods/README.md

     from multiprocessing import Pool

-2. For iqoqomp comment in the following line:
+2. For discomp comment in the following line:

-   from iqoqomp import Pool
+   from discomp import Pool

 You also have the possibility to run it in linear mode, for that you just need to comment in the linear() function.